Nissim Amon: Biography

 Nissim Amon was born in Jerusalem in 1963 to a secular family.
-He served in the Israeli Defense Forces under the Nahal Brigade and fought in the Lebanon War.
+He served in the Israel Defense Forces under the Nahal Brigade and fought in the Lebanon War.
 After his military service, he went on a trip to the Far East and became acquainted with Buddhism.

 Amon later joined a Zen Buddhist monastery in South Korea, where he enrolled in a curriculum in English for Western monks.
-At that time, Westerners were not required to undergo the long mentorship period of their Korean counterparts.
-At the Hwa Gye Sa monastery, he became the first Israeli monk in Korea.
-Under the guidance of Zen Master Seung Sahn, Amon received his accreditation as a meditation teacher.
-Afterwards, he continued on to Japan, there he joined the dojo of Zen Master G. W. Nishijima of the Soto Zen order.
-There, Amon was trained and certified as a Zen master.
-From there, he continued to Pune, India and taught Zen at Osho's Multiversity.
-There, he was exposed to various therapeutic methods that combined Zen Buddhism and Western psychological approaches, first amongst which was the Gestalt approach.
+He became a monk under the guidance of Zen Master Seung Sahn and later received his accreditation as a Dharma teacher.
+Afterwards, he continued to Japan, where he joined the dojo of Zen Master G. W. Nishijima of the Soto Zen order, where he became a certified Zen master.
+From there, he continued to Pune, India and taught Zen at Osho's "Multiversity".
+There, he was exposed to various alternative therapeutic methods as well as Gestalt psychology.

-Upon his return to Israel, Amon established and managed a class for higher consciousness at Madison college.
-He published several books on the topic of meditation and hosted groups and retreats.
-He also hosted a television program entitled Sod Ha Osher Ha Pnimi (the secret of internal happiness) on Israeli Channel 8.
+Writings

+Amon is the author of books on meditation, Eastern philosophy, and spiritual practice, published primarily in Hebrew, with several works also available in English.
+His writings focus on Taoism and Zen Buddhism.

+Among his more recent publications are The Book of Tao, a modern translation and commentary on Laozi's Tao Te Ching, and Eastern Wisdom, a collection of teachings drawn from Taoist, Buddhist, and Hindu traditions.
+His bibliography also includes titles such as Meditation: An Almost Complete Guide, The Secret of Inner Happiness (סוד האושר הפנימי), This Is Zen (זהו Zen), The Book of Dharma, and works of fiction and children's literature with philosophical themes.

+Personal life

-Amon married Merav and in 2001, the couple moved to the Greek island of Paros, where he established, along with his partners, a meditation and retreat center called Tao's.
+Amon married Merav, and in 2001, the couple moved to the Greek island of Paros, where he established, along with his partners, a meditation and retreat center called Tao's.
 During his time there, he developed the Trilotherapy system.
-In Trilotherapy, the therapist turns to two separate aspects of a patient's personality, intellect and emotion—"The Internal Children", according to the theory—and communicates with them separately.
-This communication is claimed to awaken a third entity—The Middle, "The Parent", which, according to the theory, embodies the "True Self", towards which the path of Zen is aimed.
-Trilotherapy is not scientifically validated.

-In 2008, Amon returned to Israel and currently resides with his family in Amikam.

-In 2023, during the Israeli invasion of the Gaza Strip in response to the 7 October Hamas attack, he published a video teaching Israeli troops how to shoot with an emphasis on breathing and relaxing while instructing them to "be cool minded, without misery or self-pity".